 Wasps will always be searching for a safe environment to live in, to build their nests, and to feed.
-In general, wasps are attracted to flowers, bright colors, sweet scents, sweet liquids and foods, and protein foods.
+Generally, wasps are attracted to flowers, bright colors, sweet scents, sweet liquids and foods, and protein foods.

 So, to get rid of wasps and to keep them away from your outdoor living space, it’s important to make your patio or porch less appealing for them.